nidheepatel02/Portfolio/README.md

 # Portfolio

-Created Responsice Portfolio Website using HTML, CSS and JavaScript
+Created Responsive Portfolio Website using HTML, CSS and JavaScript